MOUNTAIN PLEASURE HORSE ASSOCIATION

 The owner will promptly return to the registry the papers of deceased animals.
 The papers will be clearly marked to indicate the animals’ demise and then be returned to the owner if requested.
 At no time will any person or entity be allowed to retain papers on an animal that they no longer own, unless the animal has been removed from the registry and the papers so marked.

-The MPHA Board of Directors shall establish the MPHA Rules of Registration with the exception that anything pertaining to opening the Registration Books of the Association shall be voted on by the entire membership of the Association for a 2/3 majority approval.
-This can be done no more than once a year and only during the annual Board Member election.
+No changes can be made to Section II -The Horse or to Section III -the current MPHA Rules of Registration without the consent of the MPHA Board of Trustees.
+However, any member or board member can propose changes to the Trustees after passing a majority vote of the board of Directors or 2/3 majority of the membership.
+This can be done no more than once a year and only during the annual Board Meeting.
 Please refer to the Association’s Rules of Registration for further specifications regarding the registration of Mountain Pleasure Horses.

 Membership in the Mountain Pleasure Horse Association is granted to all persons and legal entities who desire to make application and agree to abide by the rules of and are accepted by majority vote of the Association’s Board of Directors.
 Legal entities will have one vote in the Association so long as the individual or individuals that maintain controlling interest in that entity have no other vote in the Association.
 The privilege of participating in elections or voting on matters in the Association shall be limited to those members who are current in their dues.
 No proxies shall be allowed in any voting.